LiveLike/livelike-docs/docs/Web SDK/getting-started-with-the-web-sdk/web-request.md

 }).then(res => console.log(res))
 ```

-### createPersonalApiAuth
+### Personal API token authorization

 Be extra careful when defining and accessing personal API token, for eg: do not commit personal API token in code base and inject it using environment variables

 ```typescript Web
 const personApiToken = ENV.PERSONAL_API_TOKEN;